Legacy-Edition-Minigames/Minigames/README.md

 * Once you have the server jar, put it inside this folder and name it server.jar

+* If for whatever reason, you cant use the server options to give everyone the resource pack, it can be downloaded from [Here.](https://github.com/DBTDerpbox/LEB-Resources/releases)

 ### Running

 * For Windows users, open windows.bat